 In addition to the free Comic-Con Shuttle buses, you have a number of options in getting to downtown San Diego that don’t involve driving your own vehicle and parking.
 We recommend you take public transportation, as the downtown streets fill up with traffic and it’s difficult to navigate and find parking.

 Comic-Con’s FREE Shuttle Bus

 Please click here for our Shuttle Bus information, including a schedule and map.
 The Comic-Con Shuttle service goes to 57 locations in the downtown, Mission Valley, and airport areas, including most of our official hotels.

 San Diego is home to a great trolley service and best of all, it stops right at the Convention Center, in two different spots: Across from Hall A (Convention Center Station at Harbor Drive and First Ave.), and near Hall D (Gaslamp Station at Harbor Drive and Fifth Ave.).

-MTS has a special website page dedicated to Comic-Con 2016; click here to visit their website.
+MTS has a special website page dedicated to Comic-Con 2017; click here to visit it.
 You can also use their online Trip Planner tool to plan your trip to Comic-Con at the San Diego Convention Center.

 Coaster Commuter Train